PHOTOS Interface in C++; Technical and Physics Documentation: Introduction

-Such migration is convenient for the users too; they can now work with homogeneous C++ software.
-From the physics point of view, transformation of {\tt PHOTOS} from {\tt FORTRAN} to C++ brings some benefits as well.
+Such migration is convenient for the users too; they can now work with homogeneous {\tt C++} software.
+From the physics point of view, transformation of {\tt PHOTOS} from {\tt FORTRAN} to {\tt C++} brings some benefits as well.
 The channel dependent, complete first order matrix elements of {\tt PHOTOS}, in {\tt FORTRAN}, are available only in special kinematical configurations.
-With the help of the new event record interface they will become available for general use.
+With the help of the new event record interface they become available for general use.
 For that purpose, better access to the information necessary to orient the spin state of decaying particles is now provided.

 Our paper is organized as follows.
-Section \ref{sec:requrements} is devoted to a description of physics information which must be available in the event record for the algorithm to function.
+Section \ref{sec:requrements} is devoted to a description of the physics information which must be available in the event record for the algorithm to function.
 Later, particular requirements for the information stored in {\tt HepMC} are given.
 Section \ref{sec:design} describes the program structure.
-In Section \ref{sec:extensibility} methods prepared for future extensions to improve the physics precision of the generator are explained.
+In Section \ref{sec:extensibility} methods prepared for extensions to improve the physics precision of the generator are explained.
 Section \ref{sec:tests} presents the program tests and benchmarks.
 A summary, section \ref{sec:summary}, closes the paper.
 There are three appendices \ref{Interface to PHOTOS}, \ref{sec:User Guide} and \ref{sec:User Configuration} attached to the paper.
-Respectively, they describe the interface to the old {\tt FORTRAN} part of the code, provide a user guide and explain the program configuration methods and parameters.
+Respectively, they describe the interface to the old part of the code, which has been rewritten from {\tt FORTRAN} to {\tt C}, provide a user guide and explain the program configuration methods and parameters.